BertrandCaron/jhove/WAVE-hul-Messages.md

 > No Format chunk found

 ### Details
 A Format chunk was not found in the file.
-All Wave files must have a Format ("fmt ") chunk, which contains the information required to decode their audio data.
+All Wave files must have a Format ("fmt ") chunk containing the information required to decode their audio data.

 * Type: ErrorMessage
 * Source location: [WaveModule.java L452](https://github.com/openpreserve/jhove/blob/rel/jhove-1.20/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/WaveModule.java#L452)
 * Examples: [1](https://github.com/openpreserve/jhove/blob/v1.22.1/test-root/corpora/errors/modules/WAVE-hul/wf-pcm-44khz-8bit-mono-fmt-chunk-missing.wav)

 ### Impact
-Without a Format chunk software will be unable to render any audio data the file may contain.
+Without a Format chunk software will be unable to render any audio data the file may contain, resulting in errors attempting to open or render the file in playback software.

+This error may also appear if the module aborts processing a file due to format or module errors before it is able to reach the file's Format chunk.

 ### Remediation
 Needs review